Polymer/old-docs-site/1.0/docs/start/psk/creating-an-element.md

 {% endhighlight %}

 You are using a new element, called `iron-ajax`.
-So, you need to import it, just like you needed to import `paper-input` and `iron-a11y-keys`.
+So, you need to import it, just like you needed to import `paper-input` and `iron-a11y-keys` earlier.

 1. Open `app/elements/elements.html` and import `iron-ajax`.
 Group it so that it is with the rest of the `iron` elements.